icecube/icetray-public/dataclasses/resources/docs/masks.rst

 The easiest way to create a :class:`I3RecoPulseSeriesMapMask` is via a callback function of the form

-.. function:: callback(omkey, index, pulse)
+.. py:function:: callback(omkey, index, pulse)

 	Return True if the pulse should be selected, otherwise False